IgneousRed/PerfectTower/README.md

 # AI Scripts for Perfect Tower II
+***If sctipts come in bundles, only interact with the main one.
+Unless you wish to tinker around.***
 ## Trash.Simple
 Pressing "T" deletes all selected factory items.
 Simple to edit in-game.